 If you're at all familiar with the modeling industry, you probably know that models must regularly go to casting calls, where designers, editors, or agents pick and choose which girls they want to hire.
 At these castings, the models are expected to look their best but also to appear somewhat like blank canvases, making it easier for those responsible for casting to imagine the girls in a variety of looks.

 While most of us college girls won't be attending model castings, we can find fashion and beauty inspiration in the minimalist looks our favorite models rock for these events.
+(And if you are an aspiring model, you need to know what to wear to a casting!)
 Here, we'll take a look at some of the fashion and beauty rules for casting calls that college girls can try themselves.